lavabit/tutorials/macos/README.md

-# Apple Mail iPhone Tutorial
+# Apple Mail macOS Tutorial

 This short tutorial will show you how to configure Apple Mail on your macOS for use with Lavabit.
 If you continue having difficulty after following this tutorial please email us at support@lavabit.com.